KthKreiSch/mm_patient/README.md

 Within one time point a predefined set of questionnaires should be displayed.
 There are differences in this set, depending on whether it is the first time point (baseline) or a subsequent time point (follow-up).

-The following UML diagramm describes the how the Ressources Questionnaires, QuestionnaireResponses and Patient are related.
+The following UML diagramm describes the how the Ressources [Questionnaires](https://www.hl7.org/fhir/questionnaire.html), [QuestionnaireResponses](https://build.fhir.org/questionnaireresponse.html) and [Patient](https://build.fhir.org/patient.html) are related.
+To simplify the diagram, only attributes that support the understanding of those classes are included.

 ![Alt text](./diagrams/UML.svg)

 To further define the requirements a [figma file](https://www.figma.com/file/xEu9OCRoDs0ONJ4JHoJXVo/mm_patient?type=design&node-id=4%3A484&mode=design&t=Hh2R5MlU82oOpN17-1) was created.
-This is the base for the development.
+In this file a first design draft for the questionnaire tool is defined.

+The tool should show at the beginning which points in time exist.
+The user of the tool should now select whether a baseline should be created or a follow-up.
+Thereupon, all questionnaires of the new time point are listed.
+Here it must be checked whether the consent is available, before further questionnaires are displayed.
 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).